This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 For Cleaning Stained Aluminum Utensils

-Aluminum Utensils gets stained easily but this one trick will make cleaning them easy.
-Just cut a lemon into half, dip it in salt and rub it on the stained areas for 2-3 minutes.
+Aluminum utensils get stained easily but this one trick will make cleaning them easy.
+Just cut a lemon in half, dip it in salt, and rub it on the stained areas for 2-3 minutes.
 Rinse it thoroughly with water.